 In addition to teaching, Professor Fischer is the Global Privacy Lead at Beckage, a certified Women-Owned Business.
 In her private practice, she focuses on international data privacy and cybersecurity and cross-border data management, with an emphasis in European Union data privacy regulations, the General Data Protection Regulation and the California Consumer Privacy Act.
 Professor Fischer’s background in business and international data protection regulation enables her to provide critical legal guidance to balance business growth and development with data management, network assessments and best practices in cybersecurity.
 She also counsels clients on cross-border data management, including the complexities of discovery in international litigation.

-Professor Fischer is a frequent presenter at domestic and international conferences and professional meetings, where she has been invited to offer insights on GDPR, cybersecurity, privacy law and cross-border litigation.
+Professor Fischer is a frequent presenter at domestic and international conferences and professional meetings, where she has been invited to offer insights on GDPR, CCPA, cybersecurity, privacy law and cross-border litigation.